omidarmat/onLearn/react.md

 Now as we click on the `+` button to increment the date, we see the console shows `0 1` in response.
 So the state is `0` and the action is `1`.
 So what is happening here?
 The reducer function has access to the current state, and then it also gets access to the action, which currently is the `1` value we passed into the `dispatch` function.
 So whatever we pass into the `dispatch` function will be received in the reducer function as the action.
 The idea in the reducer function is to take the current state and the action and, based on these, return the next state.

-Now to implement a simlir functionality to decrease the date.
+Now to implement a similar functionality to decrease the date.
 So we now need to call the `dispatch` function again.
 In terms of `useReducer` is considered as dispatching an action.

 ```js
 function reducer(state, action) {